msoos/cav2025/README.md

 fact, only BreakID (more precisely, its bliss library) is LGPLv2, and it's not even used, but compiled in.
 Hence I could have the final binary MIT, but currently, it's LGPLv2.

+There is only one Ganak binary.
+The different configurations are just different command line arguments, turning off various features.
+ScalMC is simply Ganak with everything turned on, noted as "out-ganak-also-extend-d-set"

+**To re-iterate, "out-ganak-also-extend-d-set" is all features turned on, noted as "ScalMC" in the paper.** We are in fact the original Ganak authors.
+Baseline is simply all major new features turned off.

 # MCComp2024 and MCComp2023 CNF instances
 The CNF instances are in the directories: